petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-pingone-using-saml.md

 - Liferay SaaS
 ---

-# Liferay SSO: Configuring PingOne as an Identity Provider Via SAML
+# Configuring Liferay Authentication With PingOne Using SAML

 This tutorial guides you through the basic steps needed to integrate PingOne, your Identity Provider (IdP), with your Liferay environment using Security Assertion Markup Language (SAML).
 The use of an external authentication service is a best practice we endorse.
 Integrating an IdP into your environment simplifies user authentication without compromising security standards.